Hoots-25/Surfs_Up/README.md

 * The average temperature in June in Oahu is 74.9 degrees fahrenheit
 * The average temperature in December in Oahu is 71.0 degrees fahrenheit
 * The minumum temperature for the month of December is 56.0 degrees fahrenheit
+* The overall statistics for june weather can be found [here](Resources/June_Statistics.png).
+* The overall statistics for December temperatures can be found [here](Resources/December_Statistics.png).

 ## Summary